NezamuddinAnsari/Registration/README.md

-# User registration with CRUD Operation DataBase use MySQL
+# User registration with CRUD Operation, DataBase use MySQL